foureight84/CallAttendantNext/README.md

 # Preface

 I wasn't aware of an existing maintained fork of the original project at the time of this release.
-If you stumbled across this project, https://github.com/thess/callattendant is being actively maintained.
+If you stumbled across this project but prefer the look and feel of the original project https://github.com/thess/callattendant is being actively maintained.

 # Call Attendant Next